🎁 Give the #1 gift request of 2024... a ZTM membership gift card! 🎁

 Also, college is a HEAP of fun.
 Add in the fact that you’ll cover theory content that FAANG-level companies i.e. the biggest, best, and highest paying (Facebook, Apple, Amazon, Netflix, and Google) will want you to know before they hire you and it's a nice bonus.

 That being said, as long as you learn about data structures and algorithms from somewhere and practice FAANG-level coding interview questions, you can get those same jobs without the degree.
+(This is the same content that FAANG wants you to know).

 Option #4.
 Learn online with a semi-guided course

-I'm a little biased here because this is exactly what we offer but I truly believe this option provides the best value (whether it's us or a few other very good platforms out there).
+I'm a little biased here because this is exactly what we offer but I truly believe that this learning option provides the best value (whether it's us or a few other very good platforms out there).

 • Cost: Usually around $35 a month depending on which platform you go with.
 Most will offer an annual discount or even a lifetime, one-off cost.
 We currently offer an annual option of $279, or a lifetime membership to every course and all future updates, for just $999